reactima/reactima/README.md

 ### Hi there 👋

-If you might open to hire remote React Vue Python Golang Rust Nodejs Developer in near future, consider to schedule a quick zoom call with me or chat.
-See contacts below.
+If you might open to hire remote React Vue Python Golang Rust Nodejs Developer in near future or simply brainstorm on tech stack, please consider to talk.
+Quick WhatsApp or Zoom call will work best.
+See contact details below.

 Skills